Lane Kenworthy, The Good Society

 According to the Bible, homosexuality is wrong.
 Until recently, many Americans agreed.
 But public opinion on this issue has shifted dramatically.
 A healthy majority now view homosexuality as not wrong.
 Even more objectionable to religious traditionalists is same-sex marriage.
 Here too, though, we see a surge in public opinion in the opposite direction.
 By 2014 a majority of Americans agreed that lesbians and gays should be allowed to marry.
 The Supreme Court’s 2015 Obergefell v.
 Hodges ruling extended that right to all 50 states.33

 Since the Supreme Court’s 1973 Roe v.
 Wade decision legalizing abortion, many religious organizations and leaders have advocated overturning the decision or in other ways restricting access to abortion.
-As figure 21 indicates, they’ve made little headway in shifting public opinion.
+They’ve made little headway in shifting public opinion.
 The share of Americans who think abortion should be legal regardless of why the woman wants it has held constant at 35-45%.
-The actual incidence of abortion has, however, fallen steadily since 1980, as figure 22 shows.
-It isn’t clear what has caused the fall in abortion, but likely contributors include reduced sexual activity among teens and women in their early twenties, increased use of contraceptives, greater use of contraceptives that are more effective, reduced access to abortion clinics, and state laws mandating counseling or waiting periods.28
+The actual incidence of abortion has, however, fallen steadily since 1980.
+It isn’t clear what has caused the fall in abortion, but likely contributors include reduced sexual activity among teens and women in their early twenties, increased use of contraceptives, greater use of contraceptives that are more effective, reduced access to abortion clinics, and state laws mandating counseling or waiting periods.33

 Many religious traditions consider suicide to be immoral.
 Yet since the late 1970s the share Americans who believe that at least in some circumstances people have a right to end their life has increased.
 Around 60% now hold this view.
 Should doctors be allowed to assist in ending a person’s life?
 Since the question was first asked in the mid-1990s, a majority has been in favor.
 Between 2000 and 2012 that majority shrank steadily, but in the past few years it has risen again, returning by 2015 to its previous high of more than 70%.34